-Elle Pugh, co-founder of Elle + Riley Cashmere, knows what it takes to keep cashmere looking luxurious and feeling softer than an exfoliated cheek.
+Elle Pugh, co-founder of Elle + Riley, knows what it takes to keep cashmere looking luxurious and feeling softer than ever before.
 Here’s Pugh’s guide to being proactive about preserving your investment pieces and looking your smartest, even if your next outing is to the sofa.

 “After wearing your new cashmere garment for the first few times, you may find small balls of fibre forming on the surface,” Pugh says.
 “These small balls or ‘pills’ are caused by some of the loose fibre tangling together as areas of your garment are rubbed during wear.”